 Taking of Annual Leave

 Annual leave shall be given and taken at times to be mutually arranged between the employee and their employer.
-Whilst consideration will be given to employee’s individual requests, it may not be possible to grant leave at certain periods of the year if the business interest of employer is jeopardised.
+Whilst consideration will be given to employee’s individual requests, it may not be possible to grant leave at certain periods of the year if the business interest of the employer is jeopardised.

 An employer cannot unreasonably refuse to agree to a request by the employee to take paid annual leave.